-- 12. If a team kicks the ball through their opponents' in-goal from the field of play into touchin-goal or on or over the dead-ball line, except by an unsuccessful kick at goal or attempted dropped goal, the defending team can choose: - a.
+- 12. If a team kicks the ball through their opponents' in-goal from the field of play into touchin-goal or on or over the dead-ball line, the defending team can choose: - a.
 To have a drop-out anywhere on or behind the 22-metre line; or - b.
 To have a scrum at the place where the ball was kicked.